 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The City of Sioux Center, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All of the funds of the City of Sioux Center can be divided into three categories: governmental funds and proprietary funds.
+All of the funds of the City of Sioux Center can be divided into three categories: governmental funds, proprietary funds, and fiduciary funds.